-Making people's lives better and happier through diverse STEM talent leadership
+Making people's lives better and happier through outstanding STEM talent leadership

 Since 1954

-CME was established in 1954 by an industry steering committee in order to address the challenges of the industries of chemistry in all of its phases.
+CME was established in 1954 by an industry steering committee to address the challenges of humanity.
+Today CME organizes events with NASA and ACS to promote sustainable innovation in the Space Age.

 CME brings together Nobel Laureates and the leaders of industry, government, academia, investors, philanthropy, and the public to share cutting-edge insights in exciting events and award-winning programs such as the STEM Leadership Awards and the CME NASA Symposiums.